Mastering Autonomous Assembly in Fusion Application with Learning-by-doing: a Peg-in-hole Study: Algorithm

 \subsection{N-step Q Learning}

 N-step Q learning (\cite{mnih2016asynchronous}) is a variant of Q learning.
-This means it is also an off-policy method.
-We chose N-step Q learning as our RL model because the off-policy methods would converge more quickly and allow us to iterate more frequently to improve our network structure.
+This means it is also an value-based method.
+We chose N-step Q learning as the value-based methods can converge to the global optimal solution and support breakpoint training.
+Since our training is carried out in a realistic environment throughout, which requires a lot of time, interruptions in the training process are inevitable.